DerrickSteven Design

 Prof. Mugendi M’Rithaa highlights what he believes best describes Afrikan Design.
 He uses the initials D.E.S.I.G.N. to show its main aspects.

-- E: Afrikan Design is Eclectic; inspires and is also inspired by other cultures
+• E: Afrikan Design is Eclectic; it inspires, and is also inspired by other cultures

 “I’m not an African because I was born in Africa, but because Afrika was born in me.”